casper-network/docs/docs/casper/dapp-dev-guide/getting-started.md

 The Casper local environment provides an in-memory virtual machine against which you can run your contract for testing.
 When you run the test crate, it will automatically build the smart contract in release mode and then run a series of tests against it in the Casper runtime environment.
 The custom build script is named `build.rs` if you are interested in looking more into it.

-**Note**: Since the test script automatically builds the contract, during development you only need to run the command `cargo test` without the need for `cargo build`.
+**Note**: Since the test script automatically builds the contract, during development you only need to run the command `make test` without the need for `cargo build`.

 A successful test run indicates that your smart contract environment is set up correctly.

 ```
 cd ../tests
 cargo test
+make test
 ```

 After the compilation finishes, the test should run and you should see output similar to this message in your terminal: